devnik07/MPU-6050_proxy/README.md

 After the corresponding run sketch was successfully uploaded, locate the visualization python script in `visualization/MPUVisualization/main.py` and run this script
 (remember to set the correct port).
 A window showing a model of the Arduino + MPU-6050 setup should be displayed and the physical movements should be visualized.

+### Change modes
+If you want to change the mode run the `resetCalibration` PlatformIO environment and then continue with the other mode upon the **Calibration** subsection.